What is the Malecon (Boardwalk)?

 You may ask yourself (with good reason) what a “malecon” is.
 It is what people normally call a defensive pier wall, but in Mexico, it is the name you give a road or pathway that follows along the edge of the sea, something that in other countries is called a “Costanera,” a seaboard road.

-- The north side starts off at Hotel Rosita (The Millennia Statue), ends by the Amphitheater (Aquiles Serdán Plaza) beside the Plaza de Armas (Main City Square).
+- The north end starts off at Hotel Rosita (by The Millennia Statue) and ends at the Amphitheater (Aquiles Serdán Plaza) beside the Plaza de Armas (Main City Square).

-- Attractions and sightseeing: statues, the locals, stores, street and sea-side artists, the panorama: sea, waves, bay & sunsets, restaurants, bars and much more.
+- Attractions and sightseeing: statues, the local inhabitants, stores, street, sea-side artists, and the panorama: sea, waves, watching the sunset.
+Check out the restaurants, bars, and much more.

 - Enjoy the Voladores de Papantla (regular shows during the day).

 - After 10-11 PM, it becomes the heart of the local nightlife.

 - The first part, from the Los Arcos Amphitheater to the Customs Office “La Garita” (which no longer exists, by the lighthouse on Galeana) was built in 1935.

 - The second part started in 1940 and ended at Hotel Rosita between 1948 and 1952.

 - Originally known as “Paseo de la Revolución,” it was later renamed “Paseo Daz Ordaz” and is now simply known as “El Malecón.”